tahshasay/TS1015_sPLS-DA/README.md

 # TS1015_sPLS-DA

+These data and scripts are supplement to:

+Say & Degnan (in 1st review) Molecular and behavioural evidence that interdependent photo- and chemo-sensory systems regulate larval settlement in a marine sponge.
+Molecular Ecology.

-#These data and scripts are supplement to Say, T. E., & Degnan, S. M. (2019).
+A preprint is available at: Say, T. E., & Degnan, S. M. (2019).
 Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512

 #To identify the genes that regulate larval settlement, based on light-dependent and age-related changes in gene expression, we used the multivariate sparse partial least squares discriminant analysis (sPLS-DA) (Lê Cao, Boitard, & Besse, 2011), implemented in the mixOmics package (Lê Cao, 2016) in R version 3.3.1 (R Core Team, 2016); see additional supplementary data on GitHub at https://github.com/tahshasay/TS1015_sPLS-DA.